 - Cambridge First Certificate (FCE): Pass

-- Work experience: one year preferred, but not required
+- University studies: one year preferred, but not required

 - Letter of recommendation from a professor or supervisor attesting to your experience and ability to excel in the relevant field.
-Must be signed and dated and on university or company letterhead.
+Must be signed and dated and on academic or company letterhead.